LStriving/Skeleton-Guided-Mamba/README.md

 ## Performance

 Comparison with State-of-the-Art Methods.
-The best and second performances are highlighted in **bold** and _italic_, respectively.
+The best performances are highlighted in **bold**.
 "Ske." denotes skeleton input.
-Temporal action localization methods are applied _as-is_ to VFSS for temporal micro-action localization.
+Temporal action localization methods are applied **as-is** to VFSS for temporal micro-action localization.
-"Oracle" means we use the ground-truth of coarse stage as the input proposals to explore the upper bound of our method.

 | Method            | Detector     | Ske. | 0.1      | 0.2      | 0.3      | 0.4      | 0.5      | 0.6      | 0.7      | Avg.     |
 | ----------------- | ------------ | ---- | -------- | -------- | -------- | -------- | -------- | -------- | -------- | -------- |